escidoc/escidoc-core-admin/doc/readme.txt

    Prerequisites for migration: Ant in version 1.7.0

     - Usage:
+        - Recommended: Backup the existing database.

-        - Create new (empty) database as the target of the migration.
+        - Copy existing database to a new database that is used the target of the migration.
+E.g. using e.g. CREATE DATABASE "<new-database-name>" WITH TEMPLATE = "<old-database-name>";

         - Modify admin-tool.properties to define the database values
           - Values for existing database (source)
           - Values for new database (target)

         - Execute
             - java -jar eSciDocCoreAdmin.jar db-migration
             or